Ibrahim Walidjo

-Ibrahim Walidjo Wassia (born 2 April 1989) is a Cameroonian footballer.
+Ibrahim Walidjo Wassia (born 2 April 1989) is a Cameroonian former professional footballer who played as a defender.

 Club career

-He played in Cameroon with Dragon Club, APEJES Academy and Renaissance FC de Ngoumou.
+Walidjo played in Cameroon with Dragon Club, APEJES Academy and Renaissance FC de Ngoumou.

 During the winter break of the 2012–13 season, he will move for first time to Europe, by joining FK Javor Ivanjica, a Serbian SuperLiga side.

 He played with Greek clubs Panelefsiniakos and GAS Ialysos 1948 F.C.
 In summer 2018, he joined with Kosovo Superleague club Liria Prizren.

 On 15 February 2019, Walidjo joined FK Bokelj.

 International career

-Ibrahim Walidjo made a debut for the Cameroonian national team in a friendly match against Angola in 2012.
+Walidjo made a debut for the Cameroon national team in a friendly match against Angola in 2012.

 Previously, he was part of Cameroon squad at the 2011 All-Africa Games.